Evacuation Equipment Training Course

 • Correct positioning and securing of residents

-• Safe transfer techniques from bed to evacuation sheet
+• Safe transfer techniques from bed to sheet

 • Horizontal evacuation along corridors